Language

 3

-Click Calculate to see your estimated VO2 max, fitness classification, visual gauge, percentile ranking, and the full classification table for your gender.
+Press Calculate VO2 Max (or the Enter key) to see your estimated VO2 max, fitness rating, gauge position, percentile, and the classification table with your age group highlighted.

 Cooper Test (12-Minute Run)